-The information contained in this report relating to Mineral Resource Estimation results for the Bruno Lewis, Hobby and Cardinia Hill deposit relates to information compiled by Mr Mike Millard.
-Mr Millard is a member of the Australian Institute of Geoscientists and a full time employee of Cube Consulting.
-Mr Millard has sufficient experience of relevance to the styles of mineralisation and the types of deposit under consideration, and to the activities undertaken to qualify as a Competent Person as defined in the 2012 edition of the JORC "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves".
+The information contained in this report relating to Resource Estimation results for deposits including Cardinia Hill, Bruno, Lewis and Hobby relates to information compiled by Cube consulting (Mr Mike Millad).
+Mr Millad is a member of the Australian Institute of Geoscientists and a full-time employee of Cube Consulting.
+Mr Millad has sufficient experience of relevance to the styles of mineralisation and the types of deposit under consideration, and to the activities undertaken to qualify as a Competent Person as defined in the 2012 edition of the JORC "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves".

-The information contained in this report relating to Mineral Resource estimation results for the remainder of the deposits including Kyte, Helens, Fiona, Rangoon, Mertons Reward, Mertondale 3-4, Tonto, Mertondale 5, Eclipse, Quicksilver, Michelangelo, Leonardo, Forgotten Four and Krang relates to information compiled by Mr Jamie Logan.
-Mr Logan is a member of the Australian Institute of Geoscientists and was until recently a full time employee of the company.
+The information contained in this report relating to Resource Estimation results for the remainder of the deposits including Kyte, Helens, Fiona, Rangoon, Merton's Reward, Mertondale 3-4, Tonto, Mertondale 5, Eclipse, Quicksilver, Michelangelo, Leonardo, Forgotten Four and Krang relates to information compiled by Mr Jamie Logan.
+Mr Logan is a member of the Australian Institute of Geoscientists and was till recently a full time employee of the company.
 Mr Logan has sufficient experience of relevance to the styles of mineralisation and the types of deposit under consideration, and to the activities undertaken to qualify as a Competent Person as defined in the 2012 edition of the JORC "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves".